KerfuffleV2/ggml-sys-bleedingedge/README.md

 ### Build Scripts

-Initially derived from the build script and bindings generation in the [llama-rs](https://github.com/rustformers/llama-rs/) project.
+Initially derived from the build script and bindings generation in the Rustformers [llm](https://github.com/rustformers/llm/) project.